AsmaouLandi/AI-and-Data-Science-Projects/README.md

 - Built classification models using SVM and KNN for detecting leaks in South Korea's water supply system.
 The models were evaluated through confusion matrices, accuracy, precision, and recall.
 # Big Data:
-• Developed a linear regression model to predict used car prices based on year, mileage, engine power, and transmission type, achieving ~90% accuracy, with recommendations for future improvement.
+- Developed a linear regression model to predict used car prices based on year,mileage, engine power, and transmission type, achieving ~90% accuracy, with recommendations for future improvement.
 # Data Structure and Algorithm:
-• Implemented a genetic algorithm to solve the Traveling Salesman Problem (TSP), comparing performance with a greedy algorithm and optimizing solutions using real-world data.
+- Implemented a genetic algorithm to solve the Traveling Salesman Problem (TSP), comparing performance with a greedy algorithm and optimizing solutions using real-world data.
-• Implemented the A* algorithm to optimize flight routes between Jeju and Gimpo international airports, ensuring safe and efficient flight operations under varying weather conditions.
+- Implemented the A* algorithm to optimize flight routes between Jeju and Gimpo international airports, ensuring safe and efficient flight operations under varying weather conditions.
 # Computer Vision:
-• Breast cancer detection of Mammogram images using Hybrid model Xception+ViT
+- Breast cancer detection of Mammogram images using Hybrid model Xception+ViT